We all have a role to play in having clean air.

 The World Health Organisation and the UK Government recognise that air pollution is the largest environmental health risk we face today.
 It causes heart and lung diseases, is linked to low birth weight and children’s lung development and may even contribute to mental health issues.
 Every year, air pollution causes up to 36,000 deaths in the UK.

 Clean Air Day is the UK's largest air pollution campaign, engaging thousands of people at hundreds of events, and reaching millions more through the media.
-Each year it takes place on the third Thursday in June.
-This year, Clean Air Day is on 18 June 2020.
+Clean Air Day normally takes place on the third Thursday in June.
+This year, due to COVID-19, Clean Air Day is taking place on 8 October 2020.
+Find out more about the date change here.

 Coordinated by Global Action Plan, Clean Air Day brings together communities, businesses, education and the health sector: